JamesWoolfenden/rancher-terraform-modules/example_ha/README.md

 The database layer is delivered through RDS in this case.
 The username/Db and connection strings are all exported.

-The management layer is then deployed using Rancher OS in an HA setup behind an ELB.
+The management layer is then deployed using Rancher OS in an HA set-up behind an ELB.

 There is a common Makefile that provides a simple interface for working with Terraform.

 ## Getting Started

 To get started the first thing to do is decide which components are going to be used.

 The `main-vars.tfvars` file is meant to define all of the provider type variables / secrets.
 For instance AWS keys, DNS Provider Keys, Rancher API keys, etc. This is not meant to define all of the variables for each of the major subsystems.
 Subsystem variables are best handled via remote state if they need to share.